Inv1nc/inv1nc.github.io/_posts/2024-07-23-evm-puzzles.md

 The runtime code is the code that is returned from the contract creation code.

-Return data is taken from memory, so push one bye into memory
+Return data is taken from memory, so push one byte into memory

 ```
 push1 01 - push 0x01 into stack